Simulating Electricity Prices with Mean-Reversion and Jump-Diffusion

 with probability , where and are independent standard normal random variables, and .
 The density function of given is [1,4]:

 The parameters can be calibrated by minimizing the negative log likelihood function:

 The first inequality constraint, , is equivalent to .
 The volatilities and must be positive.
 In the last inequality, is between 0 and 1, because it represents the probability of a jump occurring in time.
-In this example, we take to be one day.
-Consequently, there is at most 365 jumps in one year.
-The function
+In this example, assume that is one day.
+Therefore, there is at most 365 jumps in one year.
+The

 alpha = -20.1060

 kappa = (1-params(2))/dt

 The calibrated parameters and the discretized model allow us to simulate electricity prices under the real-world probability.
 The simulation is conducted for approximately 2 years with 10,000 trials.
 It exceeds 2 years to include all the dates in the last month of simulation.
 This is because the expected simulation prices for the futures contract expiry date is required in the next section to calculate the market price of risk.
 The seasonality is added back on the simulated paths.
 A plot for a single simulation path is plotted below.